Joeski88/know-food/README.md

 - While trying to randomise the questions in javascript, the code randomised how many questions were asked and your score, rather than asking 10 random questions.
 FIXED!!!
 - Some questions dont fit onto the page and are cut off at the top.
 FIXED!!! used flex boxes to dictate layout.
 - Favicon not appearing.
 FIXED!!! needed to clear cache and hard refresh.
 - The quiz was not looping, and the play again button was not functioning.
-FIXED!!! when editing the javascript to randomise the questions asked i missed out changing
+FIXED!!! when editing the javascript to randomise the questions asked I missed out changing
    "currentQuestionNumber" to "currentQuestionIndex"
 - Orange bar at the bottom of the page on mobile screens.
 FIXED!!! added 100vh in height to the body.
 - Start quiz button stopped working day before submission.
 FIXED!!! forgot to wrap the button class in index.html page with a closing "</a>" after the "<h1>".
-- App background turns the whole page red once clicked in a small specific area. !!!!!!!
+- App background turns the whole page red once clicked in a small specific area.
+FIXED!!!
+Removed "parentNode" from line 429, fixed bug instantly.

 ### Future Features